seanbaxter/circle/NVVM.md

 ```
 Assuming we target three GPU device generations, `nvcc` will make four front-end passes over the translation unit: one for the host code and three for the device code.
 When the `__device__`-tagged `reduction` function is parsed, each pass takes a different branch in the `__CUDA_ARCH__`-predicated control flow.
 This prevents the code from using a too-new feature on a too-old device, or using a non-performant older feature on a device that supports more efficient mechanisms.
 If you're enforcing what features are actually available on each device architecture _during translation_, this is a good model.

 Circle gets by with a single pass by exposing a codegen-time constant called `__nvvm_arch`.
 We can no longer use preprocessor directives to branch over this value, because the value is no longer known during tokenization.
 We can branch over it during translation (as if it was normal variable), and that will add both the if and else statements to the AST.
-We'll then _evaluate the predicate_ during code generation, when we know the values of `__nnvm_arch` and the other codegen-time constants, and either emit or skip over that subtree in the AST for that machine target.
+We'll then _evaluate the predicate_ during code generation, when we know the values of `__nnvm_arch` and the other codegen-time constants, and either emit or skip over that subtree in the AST for that machine target. `__nnvm_arch` is an instance of a scoped enum, which is why we need an explicit cast to `int` to make a value comparison.
+The [next section](#switching-over-architectures-in-circle) introduces that enum.

 How do we do this safely?
 Introduce a new context on objects and expressions: the _codegen context_.
 This is similar to the constexpr and meta contexts in Circle.
 When targeting NVVM, `__nvvm_arch` is a codegen constant.
 If it's combined with a constexpr, meta or another codegen expression, the result object is also a codegen constant.
 If it's combined with a non-constant expression, that's an ill-formed statement.